daattali/beautiful-jekyll/resources_pages/installation_instructions.md

 ---
 layout: page
+title: Install Fuide
-subtitle: Installation instructions for the MDS software stack
+subtitle: For the MDS software stack
 ---

 ## Table of Contents